idrinth-api-bench/issues/README.md

 As usual with my projects this is MIT-licensed.

-## Planned TODOs
+## Planned

 -   an access token middleware based on common patterns
-- a less painful addition of middlewares to tasks
 -   unit tests (yeah, it's one of those projects)
 -   soap support
 -   graphql support